 - CORESET Pool ID: This field indicates that mapping between the activated TCI states and the codepoint of the DCI Transmission Configuration Indication set by field Ti is specific to the ControlResourceSetId configured with CORESET Pool ID as specified in TS 38.331 [5].
 This field is set to 1 indicates that this MAC CE shall be applied for the DL transmission scheduled by CORESET with the CORESET pool ID equal to 1, otherwise, this MAC CE shall be applied for the DL transmission scheduled by CORESET pool ID equal to 0.
+If the coresetPoolIndex is not configured for any CORESET, UE should ignore the CORESET Pool ID field in this MAC CE.
+If the servicing cell in the MAC CE is configured in one cell list which contains more than one serving cell, the CORSET Pool ID field should be ignored.